Super-Protocol/docs/docs/marketplace/marketplace/list.md

 sidebar_position: 1
 ---

-This screen lists AI models or datasets offered for lease on the Marketplace.
+This screen lists models or datasets offered on the Marketplace.
 You can lease the content listed here by adding it to your orders.
 Read [How to Place an Order](/marketplace/guides/place-order) for step-by-step instructions.

 ## Offers